How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BTHPORT\Parameters\Devices

 • Step 6: Re-pair your earbuds using the main steps above.
-Windows will create a fresh pairing record with the correct stereo profile.
+Windows will create a fresh record with the correct stereo profile.

 Troubleshooting Bluetooth Driver Issues